 Ethermancers are wielders of AEther magic.

 The force that separates one realm from another is called the fabric.
 This fabric is brimming with energy that prevents passage.
 Realm walkers are able to overcome this energy and ethermancers have learned to harness it.
 This energy safeguards the universe from demons within the chaos realm.
 Without the fabric, the demons would flood the universe and enslave everyone.

-Faith & Demons: The Rising is a Shadowed Earth game setting that takes place during the Dark Ages.
+Faith & Demons: The Rising was a Shadowed Earth game setting, powered by Savage Worlds, that takes place during later decades of the Dark Ages (the Early Middle Ages).
 It is nominally set after the Byzantine Empire first declared the need for warriors to combat the Armies of Chaos and leads up to The Fall.

 Fallen angels are cosmic beings that have been expunged from the cosmic realm.
 When this occurs, they lose their immortal status, but are able to be resurrected.
 Fallen angels retain their cosmic powers, including realm walking, even after being purged from the cosmic realm.